Butterfly Pea (Clitoria ternatea) Extract 30 ml

 Dosage

-Shake before using.
-Take directly on the tongue or in a half glass of water or tea, 15 to 30 minutes
+Shake well before use.
+Take directly on the tongue or mix into a half glass of water or tea, 15 to 30 minutes before meals.

 Mode of Action

-Butterfly Pea flowers are extremely rich in antioxidant compounds, called ternatins.
-As well as being the reason for the bright color, ternatins have also been shown to alleviate inflammation and prevent cancer cell growth.
-It is also rich in other healing antioxidants, including kaempferol, known for fighting cancer-cells, p-coumarin acid, know for being anti inflammatory, anti microbial, and antiviral, and Delphinidin-3,5-glucoside, known to boost immune function and fight cancer cells.
-The presence of these antioxidants leads to many health benefits
+Butterfly Pea flowers are exceptionally rich in antioxidant compounds known as ternatins.
+These compounds not only give the tea its vibrant color but have also been shown to reduce inflammation and inhibit the growth of cancer cells.
+The flowers are also packed with other healing antioxidants, including kaempferol, which is known for fighting cancer cells; p-coumaric acid, recognized for its anti-inflammatory, antimicrobial, and antiviral properties; and delphinidin-3,5-glucoside, which helps boost immune function and combat cancer cells.
+The presence of these antioxidants provides a wide range of health benefits.

 Helpful Associations